fuseraft/kiwi/docs/keywords.md

 See [Abstract Classes](abstract_classes.md).

 ## `parse`
-The `parse` keyword is used to parse a string expression as Astral.
+The `parse` keyword is used to parse a string expression as Kiwi.

 ```ruby
 parse('println("hello, world!")') # prints: hello, world!